htmfilho/htmfilho.github.io/_posts/2008-10-12-platform-versus-framework.markdown

 layout: post
 title: "Platform versus Framework"
 date: 2008-10-12 20:03:00 +0200
-categories: uncategorized integration java jvm open source operating system research software architecture user interface
+categories: integration java jvm open source operating system research software architecture user interface
 ---

 In the last 30 days I had the pleasure to work in the context of the <a href="http://www.openinterface.org/">OpenInterface</a> project, writing a document that delineates how the platform will continue after the project period.
 They thought I could help because of my long experience with the open source community.
 Actually, it was a great challenging experience with hard and pleasant moments.
 The most exciting one was in Porto, Portugal, on the border of the river, when I found inspiration to write some killer sentences.